tolo/result_notifier/README.md

 You can find a more complete example [here](https://pub.dev/packages/result_notifier/example), and additional examples in the [examples directory](https://github.com/tolo/result_notifier/blob/main/example/lib) in the repository.

+For an even more real-worldish example, check out [this fork](https://github.com/tolo/tmdb_movie_app) of Andrea Bizzotto's TMDB Movie App, which uses Result Notifier instead of Riverpod.

 ## Or... rolling your own 🤷‍️
 Instead of adding a dependency this package, consider building it yourself.
 It's really not that hard, especially since